zhgabor/django-jqaf/README.md

 ## Installation

 * Download [jquery-daf.js](https://github.com/zhgabor/jquery-daf/blob/master/jquery-daf.js) to `/static/js` directory
 * Include it in your html
-* Bind and Initialize the plugin
+* Bind and Initialize the plugin, check demo

 ## Dependencies